-- Different from most academic teachers, CTE teachers often come from industry to bring their talents and experience to the classroom, and many do not enroll in a typical four-year educator preparation program. - Funding for educator preparation programs, such as registered teacher apprenticeships, must be inclusive of the unique models CTE utilizes to provide pedagogical training to industry professionals. - If we want to recruit and retain high-quality CTE teachers, we must make teaching a more financially attractive career to industry professionals. - CTE teachers need more access to high-quality CTE teacher preparation and professional development. - Federal data collection efforts on the CTE teacher workforce should be enhanced by creating nationwide standards for reporting CTE teacher shortages. - Postsecondary CTE faculty shortages are as critical as teacher shortages throughout K-12 but have not received enough attention from Congress.
+- Different from most academic teachers, CTE teachers often come from industry to bring their talents and experience to the classroom, and many do not enroll in a typical four-year educator preparation program. - If we want to recruit and retain high-quality CTE teachers, we must make teaching a more financially attractive career to industry professionals. - CTE teachers need more access to high-quality CTE teacher preparation and professional development. - Federal data collection efforts on the CTE teacher workforce should be enhanced by creating nationwide standards for reporting CTE teacher shortages. - Postsecondary CTE faculty shortages are as critical as teacher shortages throughout K-12 but have not received enough attention from Congress.

-Meeting Follow Up & Leave Behinds
+Meeting Follow Up and Leave Behinds

-- Leave Behind Folders:
+Leave Behind Folders:

 - ACTE Legislative Priorities

 - "What is CTE?"
 Infographic

+- CTE Research Infographic

 - Caucus Membership Dear Colleague Letters (House and Senate front/back)

 - State Fact Sheets (if requested)

-- Reception Invite hand this to staff!
+- Reception Invite (hand to staff)

-- How to Follow-Up
+How to Follow-Up

-- Send a personal email

-- Reiterate your "ask" and/or promises made in the meeting

-- Provide any data or information requested as soon as you can

-- Make it person!
+- Send a personal email - Reiterate your "ask" and/or promises made in the meeting - Provide any data or information requested as soon as you can - Make it personal!

-Other Requested or relevant materials can be shared electronically in follow up!
+Other requested or relevant materials can be shared electronically in follow up!

-State Planning Time
+State Planning Time Agenda